-While fatigue life is an advantage of carbon fiber, you must still regularly inspect your carbon fiber frame, fork, or components.
+While fatigue life is an advantage of carbon fiber, you must still regularly inspect your carbon fiber frame, fork or components.

 Carbon fiber composites are not ductile.
 Once a carbon structure is overloaded, it will not bend; it will break.
 At and near the break, there will be rough, sharp edges and maybe delamination of carbon fiber or carbon fiber fabric layers.
-There will be no bending, buckling, or stretching.
+There will be no bending, buckling or stretching.

-If You Hit Something Or Have A Crash, What Can You Expect From Your Carbon Fiber
+If You Hit Something Or Have A Crash, What Can You Expect From Your Carbon Fiber Bike?

-Bike?
 Let's say you hit a curb, ditch, rock, car, other cyclist or other object.
 At any speed above a fast walk, your body will continue to move forward, the momentum carrying you over the front of the bike.
 You cannot and will not stay on the bike and what happens to the frame, fork and other components is irrelevant to what happens to your body.

 What should you expect from your carbon frame?
-It depends on many complex factors, which is why we tell you that crash worthiness cannot be s design criteria.
+It depends on many complex factors.
 But we can tell you that if the impact is hard enough, the fork or frame may be completely broken.
 Note the significant difference in behavior between carbon and metal.
-See Section 2.
-A, Understanding metals in this Appendix.
+Refer to Page 59, Section 2.A: "Understanding metals" in this Appendix.
 Even if the carbon frame was twice as strong as a metal frame, once the carbon frame is overloaded it will not bend, it will break completely.